Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Order of one-step predictions and convergence

 \end{proposition} \begin{remark} Even though LT and S have the same order of $L^p$ convergence, the crucial difference is in the one-step prediction.
-The approximated transition density between two consecutive data points depends on the one-step approximation, and the pseudo-likelihood from the S-splitting is therefore more precise than the one from the LT. \end{remark} To prove $L^p$ convergence of the S-splitting scheme for \eqref{eq:SDE} with one-sided Lipschitz drift we follow the same procedure as in \citet{BukwarSamsonTamborrinoTubikanec2021}.
-The proof of the following theorem is given in Section \ref{sec:ProofsL2}. \begin{theorem}[$L^p$ convergence of S-splitting] Let Assumptions \ref{as:NLip}, \ref{as:NPoly} and \ref{as:fhInv} hold, let ${\mathbf{X}}^\mathrm{[S]}$ be the S-splitting approximation defined in \eqref{eq:StrangSplitting}, and let $\mathbf{X}$ be the solution of \eqref{eq:SDE}.
-Then, for all $C\geq 1$, and $i = 1,\ldots , N$, it holds
+The approximated transition density between two consecutive data points depends on the one-step approximation. {Thus,} the {objective function based on} pseudo-likelihood from the S splitting is more precise than the one from the LT. \end{remark} To prove $L^p$ convergence of the S splitting scheme for \eqref{eq:SDE} with one-sided Lipschitz drift, we follow the same procedure as in \citet{BukwarSamsonTamborrinoTubikanec2021}.
+The proof of the following theorem is in Supplementary Material \ref{sec:Appendix}. \begin{theorem}[$L^p$ convergence of S splitting] Assume \ref{as:NLip}, \ref{as:NPoly} and \ref{as:fhInv}, let ${\mathbf{X}}^\mathrm{[S]}$ be the S splitting defined in \eqref{eq:StrangSplitting}, and let $\mathbf{X}$ be the solution of \eqref{eq:SDE}.
+Then, {there exists} $C \geq 1$ {such that for all $p\geq 2$} and $k = 1,\ldots , N$, it holds: